ESkuratov/english/notes/rules/modal verbs.md

 # Modal verbs
+**Should** is used to give advice to someone.
+**Have to and must** are both used to express obligation.
+There is a slight difference between the way they are used.
+**Have to** shows us that the obligation comes from somebody else.
+It's a law or a rule, and the speaker can't change it.
+**Must** shows us that the obligation comes from the speaker.
+It isn't a law or a rule.
+We use **need to** to say that something is necessary or important.
+We use **mustn't/must not** to say that something is forbidden or a bad idea.
+We use **don't have to/didn't have to/needn't/don't need to** to show that there is no obligation.
+You can do something if you want to, but it's not compulsory.
+We use **must** to give strong advice.

+---

  **You shouldn't** answer the phone if you're talking to a shop assistant. — I think it's a bad thing to do this.